cloudmesh/client/docs/source/system.rst

   sudo easy_install readline
   sudo pip install pycrypto

-Cloudmesh shoould work in python 2.7.9, but if you like to upgrade to a new version, you can install it alternatively in your system with::
+Cloudmesh should work in python 2.7.9, but if you like to upgrade to a new version, you can install it alternatively in your system with::

    sudo apt-get install build-essential checkinstall